socialcomquant/summer-school-2022/Software_Installation_Guidelines/install_r.md

 library(scales)
 library(wesanderson)
 ````
-6.For help type ? followed by the *command* and *run*.
+6. For help type ? followed by the *command* and *run*.
 For shortcuts in R Studio, please see the following [document](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts-in-the-RStudio-IDE)
 ```{r}
 ?merge
 ```